dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          or QUBO.

       Quadratic model
-         A collection of binary and/or integer variables with associated linear and quadratic biases.
+         A collection of variables with associated linear and quadratic biases.
          Sometimes referred to as a **problem**.

       QPU
          Quantum processing unit.